What Is Percocet?

 - Uncontrollable leg movements

 Despite being a legal, prescribed medication, Percocet can be highly addictive and lethal.
 If you believe that you or someone you love have developed an addiction to Percocet, please reach out to someone immediately.
-There are physicians and treatment specialists around the country.
+There are treatment providers available.